Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Use links in tooltips only if necessary.
 -  Use bullets for lists of items; use paragraphs for explanations.

-### Walk-throughs (guided help)
+### Walkthroughs (guided help)

-A series of messages or tooltips appearing one at a time to provide step-by-step instructions that will guide a user through a feature, used when the functionality or workflow is more complex or spread across multiple pages.
-A walk-through provides step-by-step guidance and instructions.
+A walkthrough provides step-by-step guidance and instructions: a series of messages or tooltips appearing one at a time to provide step-by-step instructions that will guide a user through a product or feature, used when the functionality or workflow is more complex or spread across multiple pages.

 ### Page-level help

-Context-sensitive topics that are triggered when the user selects a link provided at page level, used when the user might need conceptual or bigger-picture information (such as UI use cases) to help them understand the page that the user is on.
+Context-sensitive topics that are triggered when the user selects a link provided at page level, used when the user might need conceptual or bigger-picture information (such as UI use cases) to help them understand the page they're on.
 This provides users with a way of getting detailed information without having to navigate or search different sites.

 ## UI messages